Pimentoso/GeoJSON-Attribute-Cleaner/README.md

 =========================

 Simple web based attribute cleaner for reducing GeoJSON file size.
 Removes every attribute from a GeoJSON except country ID and country name.
+Also removes whitespace.
 Input must be a valid JSON.

 ## How to produce a GeoJSON on MacOSX